kmolski/acme-bot/docs/shell_syntax.md

 # Syntax overview

-If you've used a Unix shell, this syntax will probably look familiar to you.
+If you've ever used a Unix shell, this syntax will probably look familiar to you.
 The main differences from conventional shells include:
 - [Interaction of pipes with arguments](#pipescompositions)
 - [Expression/command substitution](#expression-substitution)